LG 38GL950G-B Review

 All these USB ports are on the back of the monitor, next to HDMI and DisplayPort, which makes it a bit difficulty to use.
 There is also a headphone/mic jack that give you the convenience of keeping your gaming headset plugged directly into the monitor.
 But remember there aren’t dedicated headphone and mic jacks, so for streaming you might need a splitter.

 The 38GL950G-B is a premium monitor designed for pro-gamers and creatives, and it easily performs as one.
-It’s a curbed 38-inch, Nano IPS display with a dense 3840 x 1600 resolution (WQHD+).
+It’s a curved 38-inch, Nano IPS display with a dense 3840 x 1600 resolution (WQHD+).
 If you’re not keen, you can easily mistake this monitor for a TV, especially due to its ultrawide 21:9 aspect ratio, which renders content across a wide but narrow canvas.

 Playing Resident Evil 2 remake is exciting, as the monitor makes zombies – the slow, shambling, groaning type – incredible again.
 You are easily immersed in the shuffling lumps of bloody meat battering down, and the tumble through broken windows and lunge from the shadows is brought to life than before.
 And in a game that’s certainly opposite in terms of tone and color palate, Scavenger looks amazing, with all its blue them and fluid movement.
 Simply put, no matter what game you throw at this monitor, it looks amazing.